 After breakfast leave for Orchha.
 En-route visit Datia.
 Datia is an ancient town, mentioned in the epic Mahabharata as Dantavakra.
-The town is a market centre for food grains and cotton products.
+The town is a local market Centre for food grains & cotton products.
 Handloom weaving is an important industry.
-Datia is a famed for the seven-storied palace built by Raja Bir Singh Deo in 1614.
-A pilgrimage spot for devotees, Datia has the sidha peeth of Shri Pitambara Devi, Bagalamukhi Devi Temple and Gopeshwar temple.
+Datia is famed for the seven-storied palace built by Raja Bir Singh Deo in 1614.
+A pilgrimage spot for devotees, Datia has the sidha peeth of Shri Pitambara Devi, Bagalamukhi Devi Temple, and Gopeshwar temple.
 After visiting Datia village tour, leave for Orchha.
 Upon arrival check into the hotel.
-After fresh-n-up visit Orchha - Orchha is a small town placed on the banks of River Betwa and accurately translates to "hidden place "and is a well-known traveler Destination.
-Orchha is residence to Bundella style of structural design and the palaces of Orchha bear observer to the magnificent work of medieval architects.
-The famous amongst this are Raj Mahal and Jahangir Mahal.
-The Raj Mandir - built on a square base has plain external with projecting windows.
-The Jahangir Mahal, built to welcome the Mughal emperor Jahangir is the magnificent example of Hindu structural design.
-The other attractions include the Raj Mahal, The Sheesh Mahal, the chaturbhuj temple.
-Along with these there are numerous Chhatris of royals or cenotaphs dotting the banks of the river Betwa.
-Overnight stay at hotel.
+After fresh-n-up visit Orchha - Orchha is a small town located on the banks of River Betwa & accurately translates to "hidden place "& is a famous tourist Destination.
+Orchha is residence to Bundella style of structural design & the palaces of Orchha bear observer to the wonderful work of medieval architects.
+The famous amongst this is Raj Mahal and Jahangir Mahal.
+The Raj Mandir - made on a square base has plain external with projecting windows.
+The Jahangir Mahal, constructed to welcome the Mughal emperor Jahangir is the outstanding example of Hindu structural design.
+The other fascinations include the Raj Mahal, the chaturbhuj temple, The Sheesh Mahal.
+Along with these, there are many Chhatris of royals or monuments dotting the banks of the river Betwa.
+Overnight remain at hotel.

 Day 05, Orchha – Khajuraho, 173 km: